quantumlib/Cirq/docs/dev/serialization.md

 Typically the `"cirq_type"` will be the name of your class.

 2. In `class_resolver_dictionary` within the packages's `json_resolver_cache.py` file,
-for each serializable class, map keys matching the `cirq_type` to the imported class within the package.
-You can also map the key to a helper method that returns the class  (important for backwards compatibility if e.g. a class is later replaced by another one).
+for each serializable class, the `cirq_type` of the class should be mapped to the imported class within the package.
+The key may also be mapped to a helper method that returns the class (important for backwards compatibility if e.g. a class is later replaced by another one).
 After doing this, `cirq.to_json` and `cirq.read_json` should start working for your object.